 - Our community-building efforts are grounded in relationships and our commitment to listening, trusting, and investing in the people and organizations who are leading from within the communities they serve.
 Visit mibreastfeeding.org/coalition to learn more.

-- Our advocacy efforts are grounded in amplifying the voices of and meeting the needs articulated by families and breastfeeding supporters who are most marginalized by our current systems and, therefore, have expertise in how these systems must change.
+- Our advocacy efforts are grounded in amplifying the voices of and meeting the needs articulated by families and lactation supporters who are most marginalized by our current systems and, therefore, have expertise in how these systems must change.
 Visit mibreastfeeding.org/advocacy to learn more.

 We operationalize this commitment through: